-The 1981 Tax Act also cut the maximum federal tax rates from 0.48 to 0.46 for corporations, and from 0.7 to 0.5 for households.
-We assume that the marginal noncorporate investor was in the 54% bracket in 1980 (at roughly the same real income level at which the 49% tax rate applied in 1985).
-The income tax rates in table 8.3 presume a 0.06 state and local tax rate deductible at the federal level.
+The 1981 Tax Act also cut the maximum federal tax rates, from 0.48 to 0.46 for corporations and from 0.7 to 0.5 for households.
+We assume that the marginal noncorporate investor was in the 54 percent bracket in 1980 (at roughly the same real income level at which the 49 percent tax rate applied in 1985).
+The income tax rates in Table 3 presume a 0.06 state and local tax rate deductible at the federal level.

 The personal tax rates on real corporate equity returns follow from equation (5) and the surrounding discussion, given a capital gains exclusion of 0.6 (0.0 under the Treasury plan, 0.5 under the Administration plan and 0.42 in the House bill).
 The tax rate implicit in tax-exempt yields follows from equation (6).
-Finally, the inflation tax, τ_m , is 0.7 τ on inventories because FIFO accounting is used for 70% of inventories and is effectively zero for other assets.
+Finally, the inflation tax, $\tau{\pi}$ , is 0.7 $\tau$ on inventories because FIFO accounting is used for 70 percent of inventories and is effectively zero for other assets.

 The Treasury plan attempted to neutralize the tax system for inflation by indexing everything.
-Only real capital gains, including those on inventories, would be taxed ($\tau{\pi} = 0$); depreciation would be on a replacement, rather than historic, cost basis; and only the "real" part of interest expense would be taxed and could be deducted.10 The Treasury plan also attempted to tax all assets and business forms (except owner-occupied housing) equally.
-To this end, tax depreciation for each depreciable asset would equal the Treasury's best estimate of true economic depreciation; the investment tax credit would be dropped; real capital gains would be taxed at the regular income tax rate; and half of corporate dividends would be deductible at the corporate level.
-The indexation of inventory gains, the removal of the tax credit, and the proposed tax depreciation treatment would result in $\rho - d$ equaling $r/(1 - \tau)$ for all properties except owner-occupied housing, and the partial dividend exclusion would reduce discrepancies between the r's for corporate and noncorporate investments.
+Only real capital gains, including those on inventories, would be taxed ( $\tau{\pi} = 0$ ); depreciation would be on a replacement, rather than historic, cost basis; and only the "real" part of interest expense would be taxed and could be deducted.
+The Treasury plan also attempted to tax all assets and business forms (except owner-occupied housing) equally.
+To this end, tax depreciation for each depreciable asset would equal the Treasury's best estimate of true economic depreciation; the investment tax credit would be dropped; real capital gains would be deductible at the corporate level.
+The indexation of inventory gains, the removal of the tax credit, and the proposed tax depreciation treatment would result in $\rho$ -d equaling $r/(1-\tau)$ for all properties except owner-occupied housing, and the partial dividend exclusion would reduce discrepancies between the r's for corporate and noncorporate investments.